The Spaceship Company: 2011-present

-Since the first WK2 and the first SS2 were built by Scaled Composites, TSC has responsibility for the manufacture of the second WK2 aircraft and the second SS2 spacecraft for Virgin Galactic, as well as additional production craft as other customers for the vehicles emerge.
+Since the first WK2 and the first SS2 were built by Scaled Composites, TSC had responsibility for the manufacture of the second WK2 aircraft (not built as of 2024) and the second SS2 spacecraft for Virgin Galactic, as well as additional production craft as other customers for the vehicles would emerge.

 Virgin Galactic acquired 100% ownership of TSC in 2012, by acquiring the 30% stake still owned by Scaled Composites, which itself had been acquired by Northrop Grumman.

 The company had grown to 70 persons by July 2011, 145 by June 2013, 250 by July 2014, and 430 by July 2018.

 In June 2013, Doug Shane joined TSC to become executive VP and general manager, ending a 31-year career with Scaled Composites, including five as president.
 In July 2014, Shane was named president of the company.

 In 2016, it was announced that TSC, Virgin Galactic, and the Virgin Group, would be collaborating with Boom Technology to develop a supersonic trans-oceanic passenger jetliner.

 By February 2018, The Spaceship Company was "duplicating and testing prototypes of an original design of SpaceShipTwo" with the goal of sending a model into space in 2019.
-It is building models for Virgin Galactic.
+It was building models for Virgin Galactic.

 Spaceship construction

 In March 2010, following the construction of the prototypes of WhiteKnightTwo and SpaceShipTwo by Scaled Composites, The Spaceship Company stated in 2010 that it was moving the aircraft and spacecraft into commercial production.

 By July 2014, TSC was halfway complete with the build of the second SpaceShipTwo—VSS Unity—and was 65 percent complete as of early November 2014.
 Virgin Galactic rolled out VSS Unity on 19 February 2016.

-A release by TSC on the company Twitter account in May 2018 showed two more spacecraft, after VSS Unity, under construction.
+A release by TSC on the company's Twitter account in May 2018 showed two more spacecraft, after VSS Unity, under construction.

 Aircraft construction

-TSC is collaborating with Boom Technology to create a new supersonic transport.
+TSC collaborated with Boom Technology to create a new supersonic transport.
 The initial 1/3-size prototype would be the XB-1 "Baby Boom" Supersonic Demonstrator.